GoogleCloudPlatform/appengine-tck/README.md

 We learned how to run the tests.
-But that will deploy one test class per deployment, which can be time consuming for enviroments like Appspot.
+But that will deploy one test class per deployment, which can be time consuming for environments like Appspot.

 In order to handle all tests within one deployment, we added `multisuite` profile.